thescubageek/expensive_math/README.md

 - Complex expressions with 5+ operations can cost over $0.00001 per calculation

 The rake task automatically runs in dry run mode, so no API key is required and no actual API calls are made.

-## Features

-- ✅ Replaces all basic mathematical operators with LLM API calls
-- ✅ Supports addition, subtraction, multiplication, division, exponentiation, and modulo
-- ✅ Supports comparison operators
-- ✅ Works with integers, floats, rationals, and complex numbers
-- ✅ Configurable LLM endpoint and model
-- ✅ Dry run mode for testing without API calls or costs
-- ✅ Guaranteed to be slower and more expensive than regular math
-- ✅ Perfect for burning through your API quota
-- ✅ Might cost you your job

-## Why?

-Great question!
-Here are some compelling reasons to use ExpensiveMath:

-1. **Cost Optimization**: Why spend $0.00 on CPU cycles when you can spend $0.002 per calculation?
-2. **Latency Enhancement**: Transform microsecond operations into multi-second adventures
-3. **Carbon Footprint Maximization**: Ensure your simple arithmetic contributes to global warming
-4. **Dependency Injection**: Add network dependencies to the most basic operations
-5. **Debugging Complexity**: Turn `2 + 2 = 4` into a distributed systems problem
-6. **Rate Limiting Fun**: Experience the joy of being throttled while calculating your grocery bill

 ## Error Handling